Category: Musings

 What is Free Will

 So to be clear my view on free will means that we have a conscious choice over what we choose to do.
 This is slightly different than assuming someone doesn’t have responsibility for what they do – so from my perspective, someone still has authorship.
-In other words, and asshole can still be an asshole.
+In other words, an asshole can still be an asshole.
 But I acknowledge that it’s a fine line in double think here.

 Compelling Evidence There is No Free Will